 At Cinemateket it is important that you show up on time: ten minutes after the screening starts we start to fill empty seats with people who didn’t get a ticket, and are standing in the rush line.

 That means if you have a ticket, you still lose your seat after ten minutes if the screening is full.

 It also means that if you arrive to a sold-out show, you can get a number and wait in a rush line until we fill up empty seats.

-The Film Café will be open all days during the festival, and offers humane festival prices.
+The Film Café at Cinemateket will be open all days during the festival, and offers humane festival prices.

-For the sixth time Kunstplass organises the Human Rights Human Wrongs Festival Exhibition,
+For the seventh time in a row Kunstplass organises the Human IDFF’s Festival Exhibition,

 Café, bar and culture venue, run by Nordic Black Theatre.